bendykst/fs-streaming/README.md

 ## Setup

 Create an SQLite database called `movies.db` from the supplied `movies.sql` file.
-This database contains the IMDB and Rotten Tomatoes ids of each episode's film.
+This database contains the IMDB, Rotten Tomatoes and CISI ids of each episode's film.

 ## Usage